IbrahimElzahaby/MSc_Thesis/README.md

 ## Acknowledgments

 I would like to acknowledge the [Slavov laboratory](https://slavovlab.net) where the data was obtained for this project.
 This project was conducted as part of the master's thesis at [Systems and Personalized Medicine Division - Laboratory of Systems and Synthetic Biology](https://www.wur.nl/en/Research-Results/Chair-groups/Agrotechnology-and-Food-Sciences/Laboratory-of-Systems-and-Synthetic-Biology.htm) at Wageningen University and Research.
-I extend my gratitude to my supervisors, [Dr. Cristina Furlan](https://www.wur.nl/en/persons/cristina-dr.-c-cristina-furlan.htm) and [Dr. Edoardo Saccenti](https://www.wur.nl/en/persons/edoardo-dr.-e-edoardo-saccenti.htm) for their guidance and support throughout the process of completing this thesis project.
+I extend my gratitude to my supervisors, [Dr. Cristina Furlan](https://www.wur.nl/en/persons/cristina-dr.-c-cristina-furlan.htm) and [Dr. Edoardo Saccenti](https://www.wur.nl/en/persons/edoardo-dr.-e-edoardo-saccenti.htm) for their guidance and support throughout the process of completing this project.